- Hernia Surgery

 As a storage organ, small stones (gallstones) can precipitate in the Gallbladder.
 A consequence of these stones is that they can cause symptoms of pain in the upper abdomen and other complications such as acute infection (cholecystitis), jaundice, pancreatitis (inflammation of the pancreas) and cholangitis (life threatening infection of the bile ducts and liver).
 Because the Gallbladder only stores bile, it can be safely removed with no long term consequences to the patient as the Liver continues to produce bile.

 Gallbladder surgery is almost always laparoscopic (key hole) and patients typically spend one night in the hospital.
-Mr. Hsee and Mr. Taneja are highly experienced laparoscopic surgeons that typically perform these operations on highly complicated gallbladder disease.
+Mr. Taneja is a highly experienced laparoscopic surgeon that typically performs these operations on highly complicated gallbladder disease.

 There are numerous indications for patients needing bowel surgery.
 These range from Bowel/Colorectal Cancer to non-malignant conditions such as adhesions.
-Mr. Taneja and Mr. Hsee perform a range of bowel surgeries such as Laparoscopic and Open Colon Surgery for Colorectal Cancer, as well as Adhesiolysis (freeing up of scar-tissue/adhesions internally) to Small Bowel Resection.
+Mr. Taneja performs a range of bowel surgeries such as Laparoscopic and Open Colon Surgery for Colorectal Cancer, as well as Adhesiolysis (freeing up of scar-tissue/adhesions internally) to Small Bowel Resection.

 A pilonidal sinus refers to a tract caused by the burrowing of hair and debris typically in the natal cleft (between the buttocks), which causes repetitive infections.
 The pilonidal disease can be quite painful, with recurrent flare-ups requiring antibiotics and sometimes surgery, if an abscess develops.